blain1995/100DaysOfCode/logs/days1to10.md

 If I'm honest, I really like this project - I think it's my favourite project I've worked on so far!
 I'm happy I managed to completed it with little googling.

 Bit sad but I'm actually really proud of this!

+## Day 6: 6th March 2021

+### Today's progress:

+I realised I had a small bug in yesterdays hangman script for the easy mode, so today I rectified this.
+I then also created a [number checker]((https://github.com/blain1995/100DaysOfCode/blob/main/scripts/day6/day6_primecheck.py) to determine if a number is a prime number or not.

+Finally, I spent the rest of my hour coding making a [cipher script]((https://github.com/blain1995/100DaysOfCode/blob/main/scripts/day6/day6_decoder.py) which can encode and decode messages by shifting alphabetical characters along by a predetermined number.
+This loads an alphabet and a logo from a seperate [script]((https://github.com/blain1995/100DaysOfCode/blob/main/scripts/day6/day6_decodeart.py)

+### Thoughts:

+I found these challenges enjoyable, I'm getting better at debugging and fixing small errors.